AnnaKiira/Frolic-Flavours/README.md

 The Trello board includes User Stories, a Routing Table, an ER-Diagram, Wireframes and other ToDo's.
 This organized my approach in developing a functional and visually appealing app.

 Technologies used:
-- JavaScript, CSS, EJS and MongoDB was used to build and complete this project.
+- JavaScript
+- MongoDB
+- Express
+- Node.js
+- CSS
+- EJS

 Key Learnings:
 - After this project, I felt way more comfortable building full-stack applications, and I understood how CRUD operations work much better once I had developed my own app.